ExpediaGroup/styx/docs/user-guide/configure-load-balancing.md

-The *requestCount* attribute determines how long the adaptive strategy remains in the Round Robin phase before switching to the *Busy* strategy.
+The *requestCount* attribute determines how long the adaptive strategy remains in the Round Robin phase before switching over to the *Busy* strategy.
 Its value is the number of requests proxied *per origin*.